-1. Without prejudice to other conditions of general application laid down by national law, the competent authorities shall not grant authorization when the credit institution does not possess separate own funds and in cases where initial capital is less than ECU 5 million.
+1. Without prejudice to other general conditions required by national law, the competent authorities shall not grant authorization when the credit institution does not possess separate own funds and in cases where initial capital is less than 5 million euro.